 A large part of our Safeguarding work is now around the area of online and E-Safety work.

 At ACE, our IT network and use of machines is monitored by staff, and appropriate software filters are in place to restrict inappropriate internet searches and downloads.

 Students have individual password protected accounts and students, on login, are made aware that accounts can be monitored, can be tracked and that appropriate use policies apply

 As per our mobile phone policy, students can use them in lessons under staff direction, otherwise they should remain off.
 We do not allow students to join their phones to the ACE Wi-Fi and encourage students (both in lessons and out) to follow appropriate use protocol’s when using their phones online.
 Students are not allowed to access social media whilst onsite.

 We are also very clear with students that our bullying policies cover all social media sites and apps, and cyber bullying, threats / harassment via text apps and inappropriate pictures (sexting) are all not allowed and the fact they occur virtually and / or outside of ACE hours does not make any difference to the seriousness with which we will deal with these matters.

-Please click on the link below to view our E-Safety Policy:
+Please click on the link below to view our Online Policy: